-Your mouth may feel slightly dried out after use of the dye.
+Your mouth may feel slightly dried out after using the dye.

 Why the Test is Performed

-The test is performed to help identify missed plaque and improve brushing and flossing of the teeth so that areas of plaque are not left.
-If the plaque is not removed, it can cause tooth decay or cause the gums to bleed easily (gingivitis) and become red or swollen.
+The test helps identify missed plaque.
+It can encourage you to improve your brushing and flossing so that you remove more plaque from your teeth.
+Plaque that remains on your teeth can cause tooth decay or make your gums bleed easily and become red or swollen.

-No plaque or food debris will be seen on the teeth.
+No plaque or food debris will be seen on your teeth.

 What Abnormal Results Mean

-The plaque light solution will color the plaque a brilliant orange-yellow.
+The plaque light solution will color the plaque a bright orange-yellow.

 There are no risks.

-The tablets may cause a temporary pink coloring of the lips and cheeks.
-They may color the mouth and tongue red.
+The tablets may cause a temporary pink coloring of your lips and cheeks.
+They may color your mouth and tongue red.
 Dentists suggest using them at night so that the color will be gone by morning.